nasa-communities/nasa-communities.github.io/index.markdown

   <div class="row align-items-center g-lg-5 py-5">
     <div class="col-lg-7 text-center text-lg-start">
       <h1 class="display-4 fw-bold lh-1 mb-3">Hello, world!</h1>
       <p class="col-lg-10 fs-4">Welcome to NASA Communities.
-A landing spot for employee and alumni clubs and such.
+A landing spot (and launchpad!) for employee and alumni clubs and such.
 Browse around and have a look!</p>
     </div>
   </div>
 </div>